avtomat-hub/avtomat-hub.github.io/_aws/actions/iam/discover_inactive_console_users.md

 Users who have never used the console but have console access enabled are also returned.

 {: .note }
 This action only checks console activity.
-If you are looking to check console and programmatic (access key) activity, use <a href="/actions/iam/discover_inactive_users">discover_inactive_users</a> instead.
+To check console and programmatic (access key) activity, use [Discover Inactive Users](/aws/actions/iam/discover_inactive_users) instead.

 <p align="center">
    <a href="https://github.com/avtomat-hub/avtomat-aws/tree/main/avtomat_aws/iam/discover_inactive_console_users.py">Source code</a> •